-The Law Department is headed by the Corporation Counsel who is the authorized legal representative for the City of Detroit and its constituent branches and units of government.
-The Mayor shall appoint or reappoint the Corporation Counsel subject to approval of the City Council.
-However, if the City Council does not disapprove the appointment or reappointment within thirty (30) days, the appointment it is deemed confirmed.
-Upon election, but not reelection to office, the Mayor may reappoint the existing Corporation Counsel, if any, or make a new appointment.
-Both reappointment and new appointments shall be made in the manner prescribed in this section for selection of Corporation Counsel.
+The Law Department is headed by the Corporation Counsel who is the duly authorized and official legal counsel for the City of Detroit and its constituent branches, units and agencies of government.
+The Mayor shall appoint the Corporation Counsel subject to approval of the City Council.
+However, if the City Council does not disapprove the appointment within thirty (30) days, the appointment it is deemed confirmed.

 The Mayor may remove the Corporation Counsel without cause, with a two-thirds (2/3) majority vote of the membership of City Council.
-City Council may remove the Corporation Counsel, without cause, by a two-thirds vote of its membership and concurrence of the Mayor.
+City Council may remove the Corporation Counsel, without cause, by a [two-thirds] vote [of one less than its entire membership] and concurrence of the Mayor.
+A Mayor occupying the Office of Mayor through succession under §5-109 (Succession to Office) may only remove Corporation Counsel with cause and approval of one less than the entire membership serving on City Council.